freeCodeCamp/guide/src/pages/machine-learning/neural-networks/index.md

 The most basic element of a neural network is a neuron.
 It's input is a vector, say `x`, and its output is a real valued variable, say `y`.
 Thus, we can conclude that the neuron acts as a mapping between the vector `x` and a real number `y`.

+Neural networks can be viewed as a weighted directed graphs in which artificial neurons are nodes and directed edges with weights are connections between neuron outputs and inputs.
+Each input is multiplied by its corresponding weights.
+Typically weight represents the strength of interconnection between neurons inside the neural network.

 Neural networks are used on a variety of tasks.
 These include computer vision, speech recognition, translation, social network filtering, playing video games, and medical diagnosis among other things.

 ### Problems solved using Neural Networks